 How should I maintain a new asphalt surface?

 Avoid pressure washing or mechanically sweeping your asphalt for the first few weeks.
-Remember that petrol, degreeser and other solvents and lubricants will damage the asphalt.
+Remember that petrol, degreaser and other solvents and lubricants will damage the asphalt.

-If you damage or stain the asphalt in anyway call us before you try to clean it or repair.
+If you damage or stain the asphalt in anyway call us before you try to clean or repair it.